 Very good!
 History and advanced mentality.
 Good teachers, good facilities in a charming town.
 International environment.
 Wonderful region with amazing landscape.
 Easy day by day life.
 I liked to spent my university time there.

 Conclusion about the Top 10 Italian Universities for Business Studies

 Italy is a great place to study business studies and the list above just proves it!
 Are you still unsure about which university to pick or if Italy is your next home abroad after all?
 EDUopinions is ready to help!

 Editor’s note: This article was first published on the 9th of December 2019.
-We’ve updated it for current readers in March 2021.
+We’ve updated it for current readers.